Managing my curls January 19th, 2018

 That leaves the days where I don’t do any of this.
 I don’t go under the water at all, just let it get damp from ambient spray and pat it down to get rid of my bed head.

 Post-shower I wrap my head in a microfiber towel to pull out the bulk of the water, hold it for like 10 seconds, and then hang it up.
-I finger comb it all forward and then use the three I linked above, two pumps each into my hand, scrunching the mixture into the ends of my hair.
+I finger comb it all forward and then use my hair oils linked below, 2-3 pumps each into my hand, scrunching the mixture into the ends of my hair, as well as a few pumps of a Hair Food Volumizing conditioner used as a leave-in conditioner.
 Finally I do a plop into a stretchy tshirt and tie it up around my head.
-I’ll leave that on for most of the morning while I take care of the kids and get dressed, usually about an hour.
+I’ll leave that on for most of the morning while I take care of the kids and get dressed, usually about 30-60 minutes.
 Then I pull it off, shake it out, and let it air dry.

 - Hair Milk Shampoo and Conditioner: https://www.amazon.com/Hair-Food-Shampoo-Conditioner-Fragrance/dp/B073ZNRZP2/